The impact of COVID-19 has led to new financial reporting issues for charities following the SORP.

 - Grants received to meet specific expenditure should not be netted off.
 Therefore, furloughed employment costs should still show as employee costs in full.

 - Some grants such as the Small Business Grant Fund and Retail, Hospitality and Leisure Grant Fund are not time or performance related, and therefore the income should be recognised at the point of entitlement.

 Many charities are receiving additional support, especially through volunteer time.
 The principles of SORP Module 6 are unchanged.

 Volunteer time must not be included in charity accounts.
-However, under the furlough scheme, employees from other employers may volunteer for a charity.
-In this case, assess whether the services supplied are ones which the charity would otherwise have purchased and are part of the individuals’ “trade or profession and can be reasonably quantified”.
+However, under the Job Retention Scheme, employees from other employers may volunteer for a charity.
+In this case, assess whether the services received are ones which the charity would otherwise have purchased and are part of the individuals’ “trade or profession and can be reasonably quantified”.
 If so, they must be included in the accounts.

 There are a variety of situations where costs may be waived or deferred.
 These may include interest on loans, rents due and staff costs.
 It is important to be clear on the underlying basis of any such agreement.
 A deferral means the cost should still be accrued for, whereas a waiver represents income.

 A revision to FRS102 affects temporary rent concessions occurring as a direct consequence of the COVID-19 pandemic and within a limited timeframe.
 The change requires entities to recognise such changes on a systematic basis over the periods that the change in lease payments is intended to compensate.
 The effective date for these amendments is accounting periods beginning on or after 1 January 2020, with early application permitted.